AndressaSRodrigues/DEV009-burger-queen-api/README.md

      - `POST`: Create a new user (Admin only).
      - `PATCH`: Update user information (Admin only).
      - `DELETE`: Delete a user (Admin only).
-   - Ensure you have the appropriate permissions as an admin.

 4. **Accessing Product-Related Endpoints**:
    - For product-related endpoints (e.g., `/products`, `/products/:productid`), you can use the following HTTP methods: